Stanford vs. Washington State NCAA Football Odds, Plays and Insights | October 16, 2021

 Washington State Stats and Trends

-- Washington State has three wins against the spread in six games this season.
+- In Washington State's six games this season, it has three wins against the spread.

-- So far this season, the Cougars have been installed as underdogs by a 1-point margin or more four times and are 3-1 ATS in those contests.
+- The Cougars are 3-1 ATS when underdogs by 2 points or more this season.

-- Washington State's games this season have hit the over on one of six set point totals (16.7%).
+- Washington State's games this year have hit the over on one of six set point totals (16.7%).

-- Washington State is 1-1 against the spread and 2-0 overall when the team scores more than 27.0 points.
+- Washington State is 1-1 against the spread and 2-0 overall in games when it scores more than 27 points.

 - This year the Cougars have turned the ball over 12 times, seven more than the Cardinal's takeaways (5).